victoria-y-wright/sudoku_solver/README.md

 # Key information
 ## Dependencies
-Only the standard Python Library is needed to run the solvers (packages/ modules used include tkinter, itertools, collections, copy, os and math).
+Only the standard Python Library is needed to run the solvers (packages/ modules used include tkinter, itertools, collections, copy and math).

 ## Solving strategies